-6. UPDATED-- If a child, provider, staff member, or a household member of a family child care provider is a laboratory confirmed case of COVID-19, should the child care program close?
+5. UPDATED-If a child, provider, staff member, or a household member of a family child care provider is a laboratory confirmed case of COVID-19, should the child care program close?

 Yes.
-If a child, provider, staff member, or a household member in a family child care home has a laboratory confirmed case of COVID-19, all close contacts must quarantine according to MDH and local guidance.
+If a child, provider, staff member, or a household member in a family child care home has a laboratory confirmed case of COVID-19, all close contacts must quarantine for 14 days.
 Depending on program operations and level of cohorting, the quarantine process may require the full program to close.
 When recommended to close, the child care program should take the following steps:

-(1) Safely isolate the person (if they are still on site) and place a mask on them if one is available;

-- (2) Begin process of closure for 2-5 days while determining long term course which may include closure for 14 days or more; - (3) Contact the local health department and licensing specialist immediately and provide information needed to determine the total duration of program closure (see questions #10 and #11); - (4) Communicate with staff and parents regarding the confirmed case of COVID-19 and their possible exposure:, - (5) Clean and disinfect the child care facility as recommended by the CDC; and - (6) Follow guidance from local health department regarding the duration of program closure.
+- (1) safely isolate the person (if they are still on site) and place a mask on them if one is available, - (2) begin process of closure for 2-5 days while determining long term course which may include closure for 14 days or more; - (3) contact the local health department and licensing specialist immediately and provide information needed to determine the total duration of program closure (see questions #10 and #11); - (4) communicate with staff and parents regarding the confirmed case of COVID-19 and their possible exposure, - (5) clean and disinfect the child care facility as recommended by the CDC, and - (6) Follow guidance from local health department regarding the duration of program closure.

 Note: The licensing specialist should be involved in the closure decision and process as well as the reopening process.

-See the "Exclusion, Quarantine, and Closure Recommendations for COVID-19 or COVID-like Illness in Child Care Programs" developed by MDH/MSDE for additional details about program closure due to a confirmed case of COVID-19.
+Individuals who had close contact with the confirmed case should quarantine at home for 14 days after the last day of exposure and should monitor carefully for symptoms.
+See the "Exclusion, Quarantine, and Closure Recommendations for COVID-19 or COVID-like Illness in Child Care Programs" developed by MDH/MSDE for additional details about program closure due to a confirmed case of COVID-19 or someone with COVID-19-like illness.

-7. If a child or child care program staff member has COVID-19-like illness and was present in the child care program within the 2 days prior to becoming symptomatic or while symptomatic, should the child care program close?
+6. UPDATED--If a child or child care program staff member has COVID-19-like illness and was present in the child care program within the 2 days prior to becoming symptomatic or while symptomatic, should the child care program close?